JuanHidalgo790/JuanHidalgo790.github.io/_pages/markdown.md

   - /markdown.html
 ---

-Here, equations that are part of the examples presented in the homepage are depicted.
-Soon, other more examples and methods will be added.
+Here, equations behind the examples presented on the homepage are depicted.
+Soon, other examples and methods will be added.

 ## Acoustic Waves in Fluids